tenorviol/phlockdb-client/README.md

 You will need to copy `thrift/packages/FlockDB` to your own thrift `packages` directory.

 For those lacking, I've made the library available in the `thrift` directory.
-If you prefer going to the source, download it from [Apache Thrift](http://incubator.apache.org/thrift/) and copy `thrift/packages/FlockDB` into the fresh download.
+Or if you prefer going to the source, download it from [Apache Thrift](http://incubator.apache.org/thrift/) and copy `thrift/packages/FlockDB` into the fresh download.

 Usage